curtis-wils0n/lotide/README.md

 `countOnly(array, itemsToCount)`: Receives an array of values and an object containing search keys with true and false values.
 Returns an object with a count per how many true-valued keys were found in the array.

-`flatten(nestedArray)`: Returns a one-dimensional array from the provided array of nested values (works with only one level of nesting.
-Will implement recursive solution for handling any level of nesting in the future).
+`flatten(nestedArray)`: Returns a one-dimensional array from the provided array of nested values.
+Works with any level of nesting.

 `map(array, callback)`: Returns a mutation of the provided array based on the results of the provided callback function.